 Thus, to illustrate, the existence of march-in rights or other special rights of the Federal Government or the sponsoring Federal agency mandated by the Bayh-Dole Act will not cause a research agreement to fail to meet the requirements of section 6.03 of this revenue procedure, provided that the qualified user determines the subject and manner of the research in accordance with section 6.03(2), the qualified user retains exclusive title to any patent or other product of the research in accordance with section 6.03(3), and the nature of any license granted to the Federal Government or the sponsoring Federal agency (or to any third party nongovernmental person) to use the product of the research is no more than a nonexclusive, royalty-free license.

-The Bayh-Dole Act provides that an agency may obtain ownership of inventions where a university (or other contractor) does not obtain ownership of an invention or elects not to retain title to the invention, or screws up in any number of ways in handling the invention and the agency requests title.
-If the agency requests title, Bayh-Dole’s standard patent rights clause leaves the university with a non-exclusive license with limited rights to sublicense (see 37 CFR 401.14(a)(e)).
-If the agency does this, however, this blows up the safe harbor set out, badly, in section 0.3.
-Further, if the agency exercises march-in rights, it can force a license to a “responsible applicant” on “terms that are reasonable under the circumstances”.
+The Bayh-Dole Act provides that an agency may obtain ownership of inventions (if provided for by statutes otherwise preempted by Bayh-Dole) when a university (or other contractor) does not obtain ownership of an invention or having obtained title elects not to retain title to the invention, or screws up in any number of ways in handling the invention and the federal agency has the right to request title.
+If the agency requests title, Bayh-Dole’s standard patent rights clause leaves the university (but for non-disclosure) with a non-exclusive license with limited rights to sublicense (see 37 CFR 401.14(a)(e)).
+If the agency does obtain title, however, this blows up the safe harbor set out, badly, in section 0.3.
+Further, if the agency exercises march-in rights, it can force a license to a “responsible applicant” on “terms that are reasonable under the circumstances.”
 The license can be nonexclusive, partially exclusive, or exclusive.
 If the agency forces anything but a royalty-free nonexclusive license, however, its actions cause the university (the qualified user) to fall outside the safe harbor.
 The explanation reads: the existence of a march-in right doesn’t cause the use to fall outside the safe harbor, but if the march-in right is exercised in any of a number of ways outside the control of the university, then the use falls outside the safe harbor!

 It is clear that the IRS has no working understanding of Bayh-Dole.
 It doesn’t help that a lot of university patent administrators also have shown they don’t know Bayh-Dole, which has become especially clear in light of what they have put in writing in their briefs to the Supreme Court in Stanford v.
 Roche.
 And it doesn’t help that sponsored research administrators think it’s really keen that this safe harbor business forces ownership of research products to the university and prevents offering licenses for any pre-established value upfront to sponsors–as if royalty-free licenses to “use” are really keen.